Call Us

 What are the benefits of having an initial assessment?

-The assessment helps you understand how addiction treatment at Priory works, what will be involved, and whether it’s the right option for you.
+The assessment helps you understand how addiction treatment at Priory works, what will be involved, and which of our services will be right for you.
 It also provides a safe and supportive space to speak openly about your situation.

 Do I have to commit to treatment after the assessment?